bigT01/fronter-note-backend/README.md

 # How to run this project ?

-First of all please run `npm install` or `npm i` to install all packages After `npm start ` or `yarn start` to run this project
+First of all please run `npm install` or `npm i` to install all packages After `npm serve ` to run this project

 -----------------------------------------------------------------------------------------------------------------
-# This project helpful for beginner frontend developers.
+# This project helpful for backend and frontend developers.
-Because on this project I show to how upload files correctly and more details about axios library and other libraries
+Because on this project I use tools like:
+1. bcrypt, jsonwebtoken - to encrypt data to be secure from other users.
+2. nodemon - for updating your project after every saving your file.
+3. multer - this library helps save images which uploaded by url on your project to get access to it.

 -----------------------------------------------------------------------------------------------------------------
 # On the end of this post I want to say that